toliveanddie/cardsiteHS/README.md

 take a look around,
-look at hearthstone cards and their meta-data, and I took it as a personal challenge to implement an arena card selection simulation.
+look at hearthstone cards and their meta-data, and I took it as a personal challenge to implement an arena card selection simulation. you can see the app working at: https://dry-falls-42780.herokuapp.com/